Superradiant scattering of electromagnetic fields from ringing black holes

 where the Hubble radius $H=\sqrt{\rho_r/3M^2_{\rm pl}}$, $M_{\rm pl}$ is the reduced Planck mass.
-Whereas, radiation energy density $\rho_r=(\pi^2g_*/30) T^4$. $T$ is the radiation temperature and $g_*$ is the effective number of relativistic degrees of freedom.
+Whereas, radiation energy density is given by $\rho_r=(\pi^2g_*/30) T^4$, with $T$ being the radiation temperature and $g_*$ signifying the effective number of relativistic degrees of freedom.
 Utilizing these expressions we can estimate the early universe temperature when a BH of particular mass is formed, $T^2\sim M^3_{\rm pl}\sqrt{90/(\pi^2g_*)}/M$.
 For example the BH of mass $M\sim 10^{-2}M_{\odot}$ at present is formed when the temperature of the universe was $T\sim 128$ GeV.
-If we have a large number of such PBHs formed in the early epoch of the universe, their merger can go through the ringing phase leading to superradiant amplification within the detectable range of frequency as mentioned.
-Moreover, it can be shown that if the PBHs mass $M \lesssim 10^{15}$ gram, those will evaporate by now given the age of the universe $\sim 10^{9} yr$ \cite{Page:1976df, Hawking:1975vcx, Baldes:2020nuv}.
-Therefore, in principle, one can extend the mass range of the PBH within $10^{-1}M_{\odot}>M>10^{-18} M_{\odot}$, that can survive till now and merge.
-Depending upon their merger rate and distribution, they can in principle lead to superradiant scattering within a wide observable frequency range $10^6~\SI{}{\hertz}<\omega<10^{22}~\SI{}{\hertz}$.
-However, important to note that cross-section being $\sigma\propto r^2_h\propto M^2$, lowering the mass naturally reduces the superradiant signal strength.
-Therefore, BH mass within the range $M\sim 10^{-1}M_{\odot}-10^{-2}M_{\odot}$ could be of importance from the observational point of view.
-Several ground-based radio observatories are fully operational to explore EM signals, such as the Giant Metrewave Radio Telescope (GMRT) with frequency range, $\omega\gtrsim 50 {\rm M}\SI{}{\hertz}$ \cite{gmrttifr, Gupta2017, Intema:2016jhx}, Square Kilometer Array (SKA)\cite{Weltman:2018zrl}, and Very Large Array (VLA) \cite{VLA} other than LOFAR (already mentioned).
-Moreover, the latest addition, LOTAAS (LOFAR Tied-Array All-Sky Survey)\cite{Sanidas:2019stw, Michilli:2018sqb, Michilli:2019uzx, Tan:2020alu} is capable of receiving signals throughout the northern hemisphere.
+If a substantial number of such primordial black holes (PBHs) formed during the early universe, their mergers could enter the ringing phase, resulting in superradiant amplification at frequencies within the detectable range, as discussed below.
+Moreover, it can be shown that if the PBHs mass $M \lesssim 10^{15}$ gram, those will evaporate by now given the age of the universe $\sim 10^{10} yr$ \cite{Page:1976df, Hawking:1975vcx, Baldes:2020nuv}.
+Therefore, in principle, one can consider the mass range of the PBH within $M>10^{-18} M_{\odot}$, that can survive till now and merge.
+In the following discussion, we will explore this mass range to put forward the probable scenario of detecting superradiantly enhanced photon flux, due to the ringing PBHs, in the ground-based telescopes.